Best Banks for Small Business Loans

 • Microloans: If you need $50,000 or less, a microlender could be a good option.
 The SBA also offers microloans, catering to underserved communities like women-owned businesses and minority entrepreneurs.

-• Crowdfunding: You can raise donations from friends, family and the general public via a crowdfunding platform like GoFundMe.
-While there is no fee to start a fundraising campaign, the crowdfunding platform will deduct a fee from each donation for using their service.
+• Crowdfunding: You can raise donations from friends, family and the general public via a crowdfunding platform, such as GoFundMe.
+While there is no fee to start a fundraising campaign, the crowdfunding platform may deduct a fee from each donation for using their service.

 How we chose the best bank business loans

-We reviewed more than 20 lenders to determine the overall best nine bank business loans.
+We reviewed more than 20 lenders to determine the overall best banks for small business loans.
 In addition to being a traditional bank with physical branches, we evaluated lenders based on the following criteria:

-• Range of small business solutions: Options to help streamline all or most of your business’s finances within one institution, such as business checking accounts, savings, credit cards, lines of credit and more.
+• Range of small business solutions: To help streamline business finances, we prioritized lenders who offer a wide range of business products and services, such as business checking and savings accounts, credit cards, payment services and more.

-• Rates and terms: While traditional lenders don’t typically disclose their rates and fees in advance, we prioritize lenders who advertise competitive fixed rates, no hidden fees and greater options for repayment terms.
+• Rates and terms: While traditional lenders don’t typically disclose their rates and fees in advance, we prioritized lenders who advertise competitive fixed rates, no hidden fees and greater options for repayment terms.

 Frequently asked questions

-A no-doc business loan is a loan that requires minimal paperwork during the underwriting process, such as only needing your credit score, bank account statements and recent tax returns.
-No-doc loans are typically unsecured and don’t require collateral, which can help shorten the funding timeline.
+A no-doc business loan is a loan that requires minimal paperwork during the underwriting process, such as only needing your credit score and bank account statements.
+No-doc loans may be unsecured or they may require collateral.

 While no-doc loans are generally offered by online lenders, some traditional banks offer unsecured business loans with minimal documentation required.